123rand456/site-interim/src/pages/essays/example-essay.md

 ---
-layout: ../../layouts/MainLayout.astro
+layout: ../../layouts/EssayLayout.astro
-title: "Example Essay: The Nature of Knowledge"
+title: "The Nature of Knowledge"
 description: "An exploration of epistemology and how we acquire knowledge"
-date: 2024-05-07
+dateCreated: "2024-05-07"
+dateUpdated: "2024-05-07"
+confidence: "highly likely"
+importance: "3"
+tags:
+  - philosophy
+  - epistemology
 ---

-# The Nature of Knowledge
+## The Problem of Knowledge

 How do we know what we know?
 This is a fundamental question that has puzzled philosophers for millennia.[^1]

-## The Problem of Knowledge

 Knowledge seems simple at first glance, but becomes increasingly complex when we examine it closely.
 Consider these three aspects: